dillonwu-97/algorithms-visualizer/README.md

 # TODO:

 ## General
-1. Create a homepage for the visualizer -> a component that brings the user to the various parts of the website
+1. Create a title for the website

 ## Pathfinder
 Todo:
-1. div grid is not centered when I zoom in or out; figure out how to center it
 2. add weighted edges
 3. add counter with the number of nodes visited
 4. longest path algorithm